-- Americans aged 35-44 were the most likely age group to volunteer followed by Baby Boomers.
+- Americans aged 35 to 44 were the most likely age group to volunteer followed by Baby Boomers.

-- One in five Millennials (age 16-32) volunteered.
+- One in five Millennials (age 16 to 32) volunteered.
 Young adults attending college volunteer at twice as often as those who didn't attend college

 - Baby Boomers and the Silent Generation give more hours to volunteering.
-In 2015, Volunteers aged 65-74 averaged 88 hours of annual volunteering and those 75 and older averaged 100 hours.
+In 2015, Volunteers aged 65 to 74 averaged 88 hours of annual volunteering and those 75 and older averaged 100 hours.
 Older volunteers may be the sweet spot for likely donors.
 Just make sure you speak to them in a way that doesn't demean them in any way,

-- Working mothers have the highest rate of volunteering among all populations (36 percent).
-Parents with children under age 18 volunteer more than the national average (31.3 percent).
+- Working mothers have the highest rate of volunteering among all populations (36%).
+Parents with children under age 18 volunteer more than the national average (31.3%).

 What Causes and Activities Most Engage Volunteers?

-Overall, according to the Fidelity research, most volunteers (74 percent) donated time to supporting charitable programs, but many engage more deeply, with 54 percent serving on a board, 43 percent helping with fundraising, and 36 percent donating their professional services.
+Overall, according to the Fidelity research, most volunteers (74%) donated time to supporting charitable programs, but many engage more deeply, with 54% serving on a board, 43% helping with fundraising, and 36% donating their professional services.

 What nonprofit sectors attract the most volunteers?
 This survey found that people gave the most time and money to organizations that support religion, education, and human services.
 Nonprofits that work with the environment, animals and are international were more likely to receive money than donated time.

 The CNCS study found that many volunteers worked with youth through tutoring and teaching.
-Nearly 25 percent worked on hunger issues while 24 percent helped with fundraising.
+Nearly 25% worked on hunger issues while 24% helped with fundraising.